Home

 Mindanao Philippine Epics

 There is also an episode, where Prince Bantugan was on a quest and fought his enemies with his magic Kampilan (Native sword).
 Soon, he got tired and fell on to the water.
-A crocodile delivered him to his enemies, but he regained his strength, escaped his captors, and commands an oar less ship and won the battle.
+A crocodile delivered him to his enemies, but he regained his strength, escaped his captors, commanded an oar-less ship and won the battle.

 There were also “Darangan epic poems that relate stories of wars about abducted princesses.
 Just like the chronicles of the Trojan War.
 The Darangan is one of the oldest and longest Philippine epics.
 Several nights were needed to recite the twenty five beautiful chapters.
 The Darangan, sung in it’s original, possessed a sustained beauty and dignity, it might be studied for it’s aesthetic values alone.